 As you begin to think about your school’s Back-to-School Night, there are a number of activities you’ll want to do to prepare.
 If this is your very first Curriculum Night, it can be helpful to ask other teachers in your grade level what the event is typically like at your school.

-Being prepared can help you feel less stressed that evening, and it can help you make a great impression.
+You will feel less stressed if you prepare in advance.
+It can help you make a great impression.
 Here are a few of the most important things to consider as you start to plan your Back-to-School Night activities.

 1. Create an agenda and a simple Powerpoint presentation.